Tupi people: Cannibalism

-According to primary source accounts by primarily European writers, the Tupi were divided into several tribes which would constantly engage in war with each other.
-In these wars the Tupi would normally try to capture their enemies to later kill them in cannibalistic rituals.
+According to primary source accounts by primarily European writers, the Tupi were divided into several tribes that constantly warred with each other.
+During these wars, the Tupi frequently tried to capture their enemies to kill later in cannibalistic rituals.

-The warriors captured from other Tupi tribes were eaten as it was believed by them that this would lead to their strength being absorbed and digested; thus, in fear of absorbing weakness, they chose only to sacrifice warriors perceived to be strong and brave.
+The warriors captured from other Tupi tribes were eaten because the Tupi believed that this allowed them to absorb and digest the capture warriors' strength; thus, in fear of absorbing weakness, they chose only to sacrifice warriors perceived to be strong and brave.
 For the Tupi warriors, even when prisoners, it was a great honor to die valiantly during battle or to display courage during the festivities leading to the sacrifice.
 The Tupi have also been documented to eat the remains of dead relatives as a form of honoring them.

 The practice of cannibalism among the Tupi was made famous in Europe by Hans Staden, a German soldier, mariner, and mercenary, traveling to Brazil to seek a fortune, who was captured by the Tupi in 1552.
-In his account published in 1557, he tells that the Tupi carried him to their village where it was claimed he was to be devoured at the next festivity.
+In his account published in 1557, he tells that the Tupi carried him to their village where they declared that they would devour him at their next festivity.
 There, he allegedly won the friendship of a powerful chief, whom he cured of a disease, and his life was spared.

 Cannibalistic rituals among Tupi and other tribes in Brazil decreased steadily after European contact and religious intervention.
 When Cabeza de Vaca, a Spanish conquistador, arrived in Santa Catarina in 1541, for instance, he attempted to ban cannibalistic practices in the name of the King of Spain.